Central Coast California

 Panoche Rd connects over to Interstate 5

 Panoche Rd also provides a path to New Idria and is a favorite ride for dual-sports.
 Little Panoche Rd continues the eastward trek to Interstate 5 to reach into the Central Valley.
 This is not a highway and is single lane in the mid-section.
 Panoche Rd has very bumpy neglected pavement in some portions.
 There is no gas along this route, or when you reach Interstate 5 on the other side of the range.
 However, riding out to the Panoche Inn dating back to the 1930s, is a favorite pastime for local riders.
+New Idria is a Superfund site from all the mining of quicksilver, better known as mercury, stretching as far back as the 1850s but there are still old buildings here making it a destination for those seeking out Ghost Towns.

 Leaving Paicines, you’ll ride by the Paicines Reservoir.
 The small Paicines Reservoir, built in 1913, is a favorite of bird watchers after some bald eagles were spotted nesting there.
 Also known as a Sag Pond, the land is sinking because it lies over the two faults strands.